 Site Down/Software Not Responding

-Urgency Level 1 means that the entire system or a module is down, either for one or more libraries.
-No work can be done by your staff, and/or the Web OPAC is unavailable.
+Urgency Level 1 means that the entire system (Alma/Primo VE, EZproxy, SubjectsPlus, etc.) is down, for one or more libraries.
+No work can be done by your staff, and/or your patrons cannot access the software.
 Data integrity may be compromised and work in progress may be lost.

-To help us efficiently track the problem please enter a request.
-If multiple modules are affected, choose one of them as the Product/Subproduct when entering your request.
-Then, follow up with a phone call to the PALS Support Center phone number (507-389-2000), explain that it is an emergency and provide the dispatcher the Support Center request number, if you have one.
+To help us efficiently track the problem please enter a request with as much detail as you can provide.
+Then, follow up with a phone call to the PALS Support Center phone number (507-389-2000), explain that it is an emergency, and provide the dispatcher the Support Center request number, if you have one.